Schubert puzzles and integrability I: invariant trilinear forms: Introduction

 We can partially rescue the argument, but at the cost of $T$-equivariance.
 This gives our other main result: \begin{thm} Buch's correction holds: the puzzle pieces above (and their rotations) correctly compute Schubert calculus in the ordinary cohomology of $3$-step flag manifolds.

 One can also obtain formul\ae\ for Schubert calculus in the $K$-theory of $3$-step flag manifolds, with respect to either the standard basis (of structure sheaves) or the dual basis (of ideal sheaves of the boundaries).
-This requires another 151 pieces, which we list in appendix \ref{app:d3}. \end{thm}
+This requires another 151 pieces, which we list in appendix \ref{app:d3}.
+The resulting formula is manifestly positive in the sense of \cite{Brion-KPos}. \end{thm}

-\begin{ex*} $c^{103213,103213}_{323011}=4$ (in nonequivariant $K$-theory), as counted by the following puzzles:
+\begin{ex} $c^{103213,103213}_{323011}=4$ (in nonequivariant $K$-theory), as counted by the following puzzles:

-\end{ex*}
+\end{ex}

 \junk{recycle the first part of sect 4 here?}The situation is even worse for $d=4$, in the sense that even nonequivariant triangles with negative inversion number proliferate, leading to more divergences.
-We shall not formulate any puzzle rule for $d\ge 4$ in the present paper.
+We shall not formulate any puzzle rule for $d\ge 4$ in the present paper, \rem{AK adds} leaving that to \cite{artic80}.
+(But even there, the rule will not be manifestly positive.)

 In all three cases $d=1,2,3$, as observed above, there exists a trilinear invariant form acting on a tensor product of three minuscule representations of $A_2,D_4,E_6$, related by an automorphism of order $3$ (whose action on the weight lattice is given by $\tau$).
 In fact, we shall see that the nonequivariant puzzle rules are nothing but a diagrammatic description of (a degenerate, and in $K$-theory, $q$-deformed, version of) this trilinear invariant form.